bklevence/bklevence.github.io/_pages/about.md

 Led design, engineering, and tech classes for 9th-11th grades at S.T.H.S.
 Vine St. campus a one-to-one iPad School.

 **The Village of Arts and Humanities**
-I led formal and drop-in electronics and interactive gaming and art workshops as a Teaching Artist.
-Using the MaKey MaKey and Scratch I guided youth(7-12y) in creating and documenting games.
+Taught children 7-12 years old electronics and coding during the pilot MakerCorps cohort.

 ### Consulting
 **National Writing Project**

-Participated in a series of workshops as part of a 2015 task-force to brainstorm, synthesize, and design the hallmarks and best practices of digital media labs and makerspaces in the YOUmedia Learning Labs network.
+On 2015 task-force to brainstorm, synthesize, and design the hallmarks and best practices of digital media labs and makerspaces in the YOUmedia Learning Labs network.

 **MakerED Intel Explorers Program**

-Focused on making the Intel Galileo Arduino accessible to youth with visual programming similar to Scratch and Blockly, provided feedback to Intel, and contributed to online maker communities during the summer of 2016.
+Intel Galileo Arduino explorers program, during the summer of 2014.

 ### Internships
 **The Franklin Institute**

-Team prototyper and fabricator for Pocket Tech, a cart-based activity series to demystify the components that make up a smart phone.
+Design and fabrication of Pocket Tech, a cart-based activity series to demystify the components that make up a smart phone.

 **The University of Pennsylvania GSE**

- Facilitated E-Crafting Circles workshops at both locations and at the Free Library.
-Worked as part of a team to design, prototype, and implement Connected Messages.
+E-Crafting Circles & Connected Messages 2013-2014.

 ### Apple Store Walnut St.

 Led the in house visual display team, demo machine maintenance and security, workshops, and Apple Camps for youth.
+2010-2013

 ## Education
 ### New Jersey City University